HeronErin/rug-clone/README.md

    information about what precision is desired for the result.
 The same holds for the [`Complex`][rug com] type.

-There are two things that can be done with incomplete computation
+There are two things that can be done with incomplete-computation
 values:

 1. Assign them to an existing object without unnecessary allocations.